 While confirming size, delivery addresses and number of scrubs took up a sizeable number of texts, the “efficiency gain”, says Annabelle, was undeniable.

 When messaging one region to confirm sizing and orders, Annabelle was seeing a 50% response rate in just 10 – 15 minutes.
+That’s a 400% increase in response rate from email to SMS.
 The same recipients had been emailed weeks ago and were followed up via email multiple times to confirm but with minimal to no response.
-The speedy power of SMS most impacted her volunteers, especially those who had been waiting with backed up scrub orders.
+The speedy power of SMS most impacted her volunteers, especially those who had been waiting with backed-up scrub orders.

 [SMS] was a much clearer and quicker cut-through and that has played a big part in our ability to make a difference on the numbers.Annabelle Parsons, Founder, Rona Scrubs